6ogo/KPI-Predictor/README.md

 4. Use the interface to:
    - Input campaign parameters
-   - View predictions and recommendations
+   - View predictions and recommendations for:
+     - Subject line (open rate only)
+     - Targeting (open, click, and optout rates)
+     - Combined approach (all metrics)
-   - Explore performance insights
+   - Explore performance insights by specific metrics
-   - Export reports and predictions
+   - Export detailed reports and predictions

 ## 🔍 Model Information

-The application trains and evaluates multiple machine learning models:
+The application trains separate models for different metrics:

-- **XGBoost Regressor**: Gradient boosting framework for regression
-- **LightGBM**: Gradient boosting framework optimized for efficiency
-- **Random Forest**: Ensemble learning method
+- **Open Rate Model**: Predicts email open rates based on all features
+- **Click Rate Model**: Predicts click rates based on targeting and content features
+- **Optout Rate Model**: Predicts unsubscribe rates based on targeting and content features

 Feature engineering includes:
 - Temporal features (day of week, time of day)